charlieabtbl/datamining_itc_amit_charlotte/README.md

 Glassdoor also allows users to anonymously submit and view salaries as well as search and apply for jobs on its platform.

 ## Objective
-Our objective is to be able to get a csv file describing the current job offers from different companies, according to selected filters (location and type of position).
+Our objective is to be able to get a database describing the current job offers from different companies, according to selected filters (location and type of position) according to the user search.
-This type of file could be very useful in a job search.
+This type of database could be very useful in a job search.

 ## Our method
 To do so, we started by scraping the pages with a specific filter : the job position 'Data Scientist' in the location 'Palo Alto'.